-1 You can shorten the work time for replacing the CPU memory unit lower by performing the work in "9.7 Switching the microSD Card."
+\1 You can shorten the work time for replacing the CPU memory unit lower by performing the work in "9.7 Switching the microSD Card."

-2 The unit is mounted only in the SPARC M10-4S.
+\2 The unit is mounted only in the SPARC M10-4S.

-3 Active/hot maintenance is supported only if the target FRU is in a redundant configuration.
+\3 Active/hot maintenance is supported only if the target FRU is in a redundant configuration.
 We recommend active/hot maintenance that has a short work time.

-4 This is supported only when used for an internal disk that is not a boot device or for a boot device that has a redundant configuration (RAID configuration).
-We recommend active/hot maintenance that has a short work time.
+\4 Internal disks not in the boot device can be replaced or removed.
+However, if the boot device has a redundant configuration (hardware RAID configuration), active/hot maintenance can be performed.
+In any case, we recommend active/hot maintenance that has a short work time.

-5 Maintenance work is performed using PHP.
+\5 Maintenance work is performed using PHP.
 If the direct I/O function is set, the PCI Express card cannot use PHP.

-6 The cable is mounted only with a configuration of two or more building blocks.
+\6 The cable is mounted only with a configuration of two or more building blocks.

-7 This method of maintenance uses the dynamic reconfiguration (PPAR DR) function to disconnect the chassis requiring maintenance from the physical partition.
+\7 This method of maintenance uses the dynamic reconfiguration (PPAR DR) function to disconnect the chassis requiring maintenance from the physical partition.
 It is available only for a system with a configuration of two or more building blocks.